-Ribs are rich and fatty, and the best way to balance and cut the silky fatty mouthfeel is with acid.
+Ribs an d pulled pork are rich, and the best way to balance and cut the silky fatty mouthfeel is with acid.
 Along the coasts of North and South Carolina, "East" Carolina or the "Low Country", where barbecue probably began in the US, the locals figgered this out a long time ago.
-They developed a simple vinegar based sauce, probably the oldest BBQ sauce in the nation, to cut the fat and enhance the flavor.
-The original was probably just a kiss of hot peppers and vinegar, and some cooks use only those two ingredients to this day.
+They developed a simple vinegar based sauce, probably the oldest BBQ sauce in the nation, to cut through, cleanse the palate, and enhance the flavor.
+The original was probably just a kiss of hot peppers and vinegar, and some pitmasters use only those two ingredients to this day.

 Low Country vinegar sauce is used on naked meat, without a rub, and it does double duty as both a baste (a.k.a. mop) and a sauce.
 A mop is brushed on the meat while it cooks to cool it and flavor it.
 Because it is so thin, it penetrates deep.

 For people like me who love vinegar and a bit of heat, this simple sauce is all you need on a properly smoked shoulder or whole hog (in the eastern part of NC, whole hog is the cut of choice).
 Many of you will find it a bit severe and will want to use it as a mop in place of a rub, finishing the with a thicker, sweeter, more conventional Kansas City style sauce.

 Best of all, this stuff keeps for month in the fridge, so make a gallon.

 Yield.
 Makes about 1 1/2 cups.
 Click here to calculate how much you need and for tips on saucing strategies.